CrowdStrike/crimson-falcon/README.md

 - **Operation**: [**patch_entities_alerts_v2**](docs/AlertsApi.md#patch_entities_alerts_v2)
 - **PATCH**: /alerts/entities/alerts/v2
-- **Description**: Perform actions on Alerts identified by composite ID(s) in request.
+- **Description**: Deprecated: Please use version v3 of this endpoint.
+Perform actions on Alerts identified by composite ID(s) in request.
 Each action has a name and a description which describes what the action does.
 If a request adds and removes tag in a single request, the order of processing would be to remove tags before adding new ones in.

 ---